michaelo/bass/README.md

 * Automated integration tests?
 * Separate service name between orchestrator, worker and job?
 Root span naming the pipeline should be enough to identify jobs
 * Top level of pipeline now gets its own additional span (after pipeline/step->node rewrite) - unclear if this is optimal.
 Either remove from generation, or provide visualization that takes it into account.
+* Improved orchestrator config handling:
     * Support pulling pipeline-config from URL
     * Live/periodic reload of config?
 * Implement polling logics (will likely require local run-time state)
 * Support workers with different capabilities?
 * Evaluate Python as it was chosen for simple prototyping of logic flow and responsibilities: